Diesel cars and the RDE2 standard

 In 2023, it's expected conformity factors will be removed, aligning laboratory and on-road emissions limits.

-Alongside Vauxhall, other Groupe PSA brands have become RDE2-compliant, including all Citroën and DS diesel models, plus the majority of Peugeots now also meet the stricter emissions standard.
+Alongside Vauxhall, other Groupe PSA brands have become RDE2-compliant, including all Citroën and DS diesel models.
+The majority of Peugeots now also meet the stricter emissions standard.

 RDE2 models include all 1.5-litre and 2.0-litre BlueHDI-powered Citroëns and DSs, with manual and EAT8 automatic transmissions.